 Regardless of where you are in your content marketing efforts, it’s important to have an editorial calendar to keep your content consistent and relevant.
 It also helps keep your marketing team on the same page and is a great reference for your management.

-While a simple editorial calendar that tracks the date and content you are planning is a fantastic start, the editorial calendar I am sharing tracks more details to help you see connections in your content and get ideas on how you can repurpose what you have and what you are planning, and it helps you make sure you have key information for things such as SEO.
+While a basic editorial calendar that simply tracks the date and content topics you are planning (like the example we offer here) is a fantastic start, the editorial calendar I like to use tracks additional details to help you see connections in your content, generate ideas on what content to create (or what you can repurpose), and ensure you are including key information, such as SEO.

 UPDATE: Some readers asked for the template.
 You can see a sample below or download the blank Excel spreadsheet of the CMI editorial calendar template.